TELL YOUR STORY

 It was the week before my husband and I celebrated our first year of marriage.
 It started off as a regular day, but now, January 6th, 2015, is a day I will never forget.
 I was at work when my doctor called to tell me my tumor was malignant.
 I had a rare form of cancer.
 What?
 I was 24 years old and perfectly healthy.
 I didn’t have any symptoms, besides a small, hard bump underneath my skin, about an inch away from my spine.

-When I first noticed it 5 years ago, a doctor told me it was just a benign lipoma, or fatty tissue.
+When I first noticed it, a doctor told me it was just a benign lipoma, or fatty tissue.
 She assured me it was nothing to worry about.
 So I didn’t.
 I forgot all about it.
 Until in 2014, I noticed it again and it was still small, but felt about twice the size.
-I decided to see another doctor, who told me the same thing I had been told, that it was a benign lipoma.
+I decided to see another doctor, who told me the same thing, that it was a benign lipoma.
 She assured me she’d seen hundreds of these and there was no need to remove it.
 I can’t explain it, but I just knew they were wrong.
-So I saw a third doctor, who also told me I Chelsey Olafsonhad a benign lipoma and there was no need to remove it.
+So I saw a third doctor, who also told me I had a benign lipoma and there was no need to remove it.
 I insisted she did anyway.
 She didn’t let me schedule the surgical appointment that day.
 She told me she wanted me to go home and really think about it for a few days.
 She said I should consider if I really want to go through the pain and discomfort over something that she believed was not harmful.
 I am so glad that I learned to become my own advocate and fought for my own health.
 I know my own body better than any doctor and I knew something was wrong.

 After the pathologist at Mayo Clinic in Rochester retested the tissue, I was diagnosed with a high grade malignant peripheral nerve sheath tumor.
 MPNSTs comprise approximately 5-10% of all soft tissue sarcomas.
 Up to 50% of MPNSTs occur in patients with a genetic condition called neurofibromatosis, or NF1.
-Nor I or anyone in my family has NF1.
+I, nor anyone in my family has NF1.

 I had 25 sessions of radiation at the Mayo Clinic.
 Once a day, Monday through Friday.
 The clinic was 90 minutes away.
 I was upset that I had to miss so much work, and I had to be away from my loved ones.
 I stayed at the American Cancer Hope Lodge, which turned out to be a major blessing.
 It was very comforting to be surrounded by other cancer warriors, even though the other patients were much older.
 I tried to make the experience as positive as possible.
 I went for walks and took photos.
 I went to the art museum.
 I went to dog therapy.
 I made crafts.
 I made friends.
 I even went out drinking with people from the Hope Lodge.
 And I taught them how to fit inside a dryer.